American Airlines Flight 11: Flight

+McGuiness picked up the assignment for that flight the day before around 3:00 pm, after celebrating his birthday with his family on September 10.
+Another pilot was originally scheduled for the flight.

-All 92 people on board were killed, including David Angell (the creator and executive producer of the television sitcom Frasier), his wife Lynn Angell, and actress Berry Berenson, the widow of Anthony Perkins.
-Family Guy creator Seth MacFarlane had been scheduled to be on the flight but arrived at the airport late.
-Actor Mark Wahlberg was also scheduled to be on the flight but canceled his ticket the day before as a result of changed plans.
-Actress Leighanne Littrell, wife of Backstreet Boys singer Brian Littrell, had also previously been booked on the flight but, like Wahlberg, changed her plans at the last minute.
+All 92 people on board were killed, including Frasier creator and executive producer David Angell, his wife Lynn Angell, actress Berry Berenson, and Akamai Technologies co-founder Daniel Lewin.
+The oldest victim of the September 11 attacks, Robert Grant Norton (born May 11, 1916) was on Flight 11.
+Family Guy creator Seth MacFarlane had been scheduled to be on the flight but overslept due to a hangover and arrived at the airport too late.
+Actor Mark Wahlberg was also scheduled to be on the flight but changed his plans and canceled his ticket the day before.
+Actress Leighanne Littrell had also previously been booked on the flight but, like Wahlberg, changed her plans.